 What started out as loneliness ended with a deep inner reflection for Hilbert.
 His reflective journal stored both good and bad things that happened to him, and from that, he self-reflected and learned from his own thought process.

 My friend Samantha, Candice, and I all made delicious food at home.
 We share pictures with each other on WeChat.
 Every once in a while, we have a video chat, making fun of each other.

 “Samantha, your cooking looks so ugly.
 Will it really taste good?”

 “Oh, Serena, your stuff doesn’t look too good either.”

 “Candice, you need to lose some weight. ha-ha.”

 I hope we can really get together soon.
 In the meantime, I continue to learn a few dishes from my grandma at my house!Serena

-Staying at home for a long time has increased the time I spend with my loved ones.
+Staying at home has increased the time I spend with my loved ones.
 I also understand that if there was no epidemic, I might not have had much communication with my family, and I wouldn’t have spent much time with them.
-I like spending time with our dog, and my feelings have become deeper.
+I like spending time with our dog, and my feelings have become deeper with family.
 At the same time, it also made me realize that the feelings between people will not fade because they do not meet.Zora

 Family is really what matters most.
 Gratitude journals improve your overall attitude towards life.
 When life gets busy, it’s easy to forget that.
 Like Zora said, COVID slowed down our fast-paced life and gave us an opportunity to reconnect with loved ones and cultivate a spirit of appreciation.